-You can choose a fill color by double-clicking the Main color swatch ( in the color control area.
-Click the Uniform fill button in the Select fill dialog box, and click Edit.
+You can choose a fill color by double-clicking the Main color swatch in the Select fill dialog box, and click Edit.

 You can swap the Old color (the current main or secondary color) and the New color (which has been chosen in the color selection area) by clicking Options > Swap colors.